themexpert/onepager/readme.txt

 == Changelog ==

+= 2.4 =
+- New: Popup modal to insert new blocks to page.
+- New: Page and Section Save Option.
+- New: Export and Import option for any page and section.
+- New: Responsive check option.
+- New: Saved Template menu in dashboard.
+- New: Google Map block.
+- Update: WooCommerce block.

 = 2.3.1 =
 - New: Typography settings in Page Setting Panel.
 - New: Book Landing Page Layout.